k3lGithub/GA_Project1/README.md

 - Field validations
 - Visual data presenation in table format
 - Google Map
   - Focus view with markers
   - Information Window on click
   - Marker Animation
 - Quiz
   - Displays answers on click

 ### Challenges and Improvements
-- API account limitation to getDialyReportAllCountries
+* API account limitation to getDialyReportAllCountries
-- faced challenge finding radio button element to disable all.
-Current Solution: called function inside "on ready" function for element to be ready
+* *Challenge* faced in finding radio button element to disable all. *Current Solution:* called function inside "on ready" function for element to be ready
-- faced challenge repeating all quiz question sets.
-Current Solution: provided index and seperated 2 functions for initial preparation and to prepare next question
+* *Challenge* faced in repeating all quiz question sets. *Current Solution:* provided index and seperated 2 functions for initial preparation and to prepare next question
-- further enhancement can be done to
+* Further *Improvements* can be done to
- - remove previous markers on map
+  * remove previous markers on map
- - explore the use of local storage
+  * explore the use of local storage
- - previous and next quiz flow
+  * previous and next quiz flow